JanX2/ShortcutRecorder/README.md

 - The Inspector app is useful during development of custom styles
 - Read about [Styling](https://github.com/Kentzo/ShortcutRecorder/wiki/Styling) and special notes regarding [Cocoa's Key Equivalents](https://github.com/Kentzo/ShortcutRecorder/wiki/Cocoa-Key-Equivalents).

+## Coding Style

+Please use (four) spaces for indentation.
+It's not that all contributors prefer spaces over tabs or vice versa.
+Most of the code in the project used spaces at one point and it was easier to convert the occasional tab than all the spaces.

 ## Questions

 Still have questions?
 [Create an issue](https://github.com/Kentzo/ShortcutRecorder/issues/new).